You are here

 Collections and Resources

-We subscribe to more than 280 serials in print, and our databases provide full-text articles from thousands of other journals, magazines, and newspapers.
+We subscribe to approximately 200 serials in print, and our databases provide full-text articles from another 12,000 journals, magazines, and newspapers.
 Additionally we have back issues runs of hundreds of other print journals.
 Our subscriptions and holdings are focused on art, design, and education, but also support undergraduate study in the liberal arts.

 - To search for articles in our print and online journals, search for your topic in our databases.